ENVIRONMENTAL ETHICS and THE FUNCTION OF MAN

 Ethics is all about the individual’s relationship with humanity, which includes not just people but the planet essential to our very existence.

-It’s a given that man will have an impact on his environment.
+It’s a given that mankind will have an impact on the environment.
 It can’t be otherwise, and there always will be consequences associated with human development and progress.
 Man is steward of all nature, being its most highly-developed inhabitant.
 We are dependent on the natural world and therefore are totally responsible to it.
+But not for it.

-Extinction is a fact of life and cannot be effectively arrested by man or nature.
+Extinction is a fact of life and can’t be effectively arrested by man or nature.
 Mankind, the apex of the ‘life pyramid,’ will necessarily affect everything below.
-We can and must be careful stewards, but we cannot protect everything that exists from our impact completely.
-This includes the atmosphere and hydrosphere as well as the lithosphere, the soil and rock beneath our feet.
+We can and must be careful stewards, but we can’t protect everything that exists from our impact completely, or from the vagaries of nature generally.
+This includes the atmosphere and hydrosphere as well as the lithosphere, the soil and rock below our feet.

-Some of that rock provides the fossil fuel energy that we must have in order to exist and prosper; the by-products from its use necessarily affect our water and air, and disposal of solid waste affects the lithosphere.
-Nuclear power, on the other hand, has little effect on the atmosphere, but its waste can create problems in the lithosphere unless we effectively control it.
+Some of that rock provides the fossil fuel energy that we need in order to exist and prosper; the by-products from its use necessarily affect our water and air, and disposal of solid waste affects the lithosphere.
+Nuclear power, on the other hand, has little effect on the atmosphere, but its waste can create problems in the lithosphere, at least until we can learn to effectively control it.
 Solar power is in the future, but even that involves batteries, creating yet other disposal (and manufacturing) problems.
 We have choices, and must make them wisely and with the future in mind, but we cannot make them with zero environmental impact.